CVPR2021-ID453/MIAL/README.md

 We recommend you to use a GPU but not a CPU to train and test, because it will greatly shorten the time.

-And we also recommend you to use only 1 GPU to do so, because there may be some problems on arranging the end of two dataloaders when you use several GPUs.
-The more GPUs you use, the more likely the training or test iteration will be interrupted suddenly.
+And we also recommend you to use a single GPU, because the usage of multi-GPU may result in errors caused by the multi-processing of the dataloader.

 If you use only 1 GPU, you can use the ``` script.sh ``` file directly as below:
 ```